-Laura took several steps to reduce objections to her voyage after the authorities stepped in last year.
+Laura worked to reduce objections to her voyage since the authorities stepped in last year.
 She got a bigger, sturdier boat than the one she originally planned to use, took courses in first aid and practiced coping with sleep deprivation.
 The girl also made a solo trip across the North Sea to England.

 The Dutch court ruled that her preparations were adequate and it was up to her parents, who are divorced, to decide whether to let her make the attempt.

 In June, American Abby Sunderland, 16, had to be rescued in a remote section of the Indian Ocean during an attempt to circle the globe.
 Earlier this year, Australian Jessica Watson, completed a 210-day voyage at age 16.

 But while Watson remained at sea nonstop, Laura plans to stop at dozens of ports and may even return home to catch up on her studies before resuming her trip.

 If Laura completes the voyage, any record she claims would be unofficial and likely to be challenged.
 The Guinness' World Records and the World Sailing Speed Record Council have decided they will no longer recognize records for "youngest" sailors to avoid encouraging dangerous attempts.